 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Apache CouchDB open source NoSQL database management system on a Ubuntu 16.04 (Xenial Xerus) server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Installing Apache CouchDB.

 First, Add the official CouchDB PPA repository using the add-apt-repository command:

 Then, update apt and install Apache CouchDB:

 Once installed, run the following commands to start and enable CouchDB on boot:

 Next, Fixing ownership and permission:

 Apache CouchDB will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://your_IP:5984 and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://your_IP:5984 and complete the required steps to finish the installation.

-Congratulation’s!
+Congratulations!
 You have successfully installed Apache CouchDB.
-Thanks for using this tutorial for installing latest stable version of Apache CouchDB open source NoSQL database management on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Apache CouchDB web site.
+Thanks for using this tutorial for installing the latest stable version of Apache CouchDB open source NoSQL database management on Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you to check the official Apache CouchDB website.